-He was happiness cocaine, and irresponsible with it; allowing people who clearly couldn’t handle the juice to get addicted.
+He was happiness cocaine, and abusive with it; allowing peeps who clearly couldn’t handle the juice to get addicted.

-He’d had people tell him so, too.
-‘Jay, I’m addicted to you.’ – they’d literally said that to him.
+‘Jay, I’m addicted to you.’ – had literally been said to him.

 He heard the echoes.
-‘What can I say, J, I’d do whatever just to be around you.’
+‘What can I say, J, I’d do anything just to be around you.’

-‘Well yeah, I just expected to pay for a hit of the, J.’
+‘Well yeah, I just expected to pay for a hit of vitamin J.’

-"Yeah, I did.
-You’ve helped me see it, man.
-Oh you definitely helped me, but probably not how you think.
+"Yeah, Thomas, I did.
+And you’ve helped me see it, man.
+Big time.
+But probably not how you think.
 I already do everything you teach in this course.
 I meditate, I’m aware of my actions, I take full responsibility, I focus on solutions and harmony, I see everyone’s success, I trust, I communicate.

-I’m a baller, and I’m not shy about it — and that was the problem.
-I thought believing in my positivity and happiness was enough.
+I’m a ‘baller, and I’m not shy about it — and that was the problem.
+I arrogantly thought my positivity and happiness was enough."

-"Because you helped me realize that I’m no where on your silly ‘abuse’ list.
+"Because you helped me realize that I’m actually nowhere on your silly ‘abuse’ list.
 I’m really, really not."

 "I’m confused, that doesn’t sound helpful."

-Because my abuse was spoiling & enabling, but you guys don’t talk about that.
-You’re too busy seeing everybody as a violent, disturbed criminal who needs to "be nicer" – but what you needed to tell me was to not be nice.
-To pull back on my attention and presence, for someone who was clearly squandering it.
+"It is! ’cause my abuse was spoiling & enabling, but you guys don’t talk about that.
+You’re too busy seeing everybody as a violent, disturbed criminal who needs to ‘be nicer’ or ‘calmer’ – but what you needed to tell me was to not be nice.
+To pull back on my attention and presence from someone who was clearly squandering it.

 Unlike all these other guys, I didn’t need to be more sensitive, I didn’t need to be more open with money or respect her sexually — I needed to withdraw my attention.
-I needed to stop rewarding half-hearted, uncommitted, relationship-destroying behavior from her.
-I needed to take a stand and say "you’re bringing barely anything to the table, and I’m spoiling you, and it’s not healthy." – I needed to let life teach her what happens when you don’t commit, but instead, I was the ultimate crutch.
+Stop rewarding half-hearted, relationship-destroying behavior from her.
+I needed to take a stand and say ‘you’re bringing nothing to the table, and I’m spoiling you, and it’s not healthy.’ – I needed to let life teach her what happens when you don’t commit… but instead, I was the ultimate crutch."

 "Yes, I did .
 Totally."